-The Company estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$5.2 million.
-The Company has agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority ("FINRA") up to \$40,000.
-The underwriters have agreed to reimburse the Company for certain of its expenses in connection with the offering.
+The Company estimates that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$.
+The Company has agreed to pay certain of the selling stockholders' expenses for this offering.
+The Company has agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority ("FINRA") up to \$.